St.Thomas the Apostle Anglican Church

 All that we do is based on the acceptance of Jesus Christ as the One, full, perfect revelation of God the Father as revealed by the Holy Spirit through the witness of the Holy Bible.

 May I come to your church?
 Absolutely!
 We invite and welcome all to come and worship with us!
-If you are unfamiliar with our services do not worry, we have booklets in the pews to help you along through the service.
+If you are unfamiliar with our services do not worry, the liturgy is contained in the Book of Common Prayer in the pews.
 We also have a church full of kind parishioners who will gladly help you.

 If you would like more information about our church or would like to meet with our Vicar please contact us at (706) 894-2422 or via email at email@example.com